 aprons, shorts, placemats, napkins and other similar items.
 Tie-dying

-is fun and easy.
+is a fun and easy craft.
 Just remember to protect your work area before

 you begin.
 The directions below use a shirt as an example.

 What you need: